DriftwoodPalace/guides/hodl-guide/hodl-guide_63_eps-win.md

 *Difficulty: easy*

+**You can find an updated version of the guide here: https://driftwoodpalace.github.io/Hodl-Guide/hodl-guide_63_eps-win.html**

 Electrum Personal Server will connect your Bitcoin full node to Electrum.
 This will make it possible to use all functionality in Electrum (Hardware Wallet support, easy multi-sig setup and more) while still validating and broadcasting everything with your full node.

 If you like to know more about the project, go to https://github.com/chris-belcher/electrum-personal-server and read the intro (before How To).